YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What is much harder is creating real visual impact while still protecting the donor and ensuring the result remains sustainable if hair loss continues in the future.

 I have seen patients misread this many times.
-A man with a broad balding pattern may receive a well-planned transplant and still not look as dense as he emotionally hoped, because the donor simply could not support that fantasy honestly.
-In that situation, the lighter appearance is not always a sign of poor surgical technique.
+A man with a broad balding pattern may receive a well planned transplant and still not look as dense as he emotionally hoped, because the donor simply could not support that fantasy.
+In that case, the lighter appearance is not always a sign of poor surgical technique.
 Sometimes it is the result of responsible restraint.

-And in my opinion, responsible restraint is often one of the clearest signs of a thoughtful, ethical surgeon.
+And Responsible restraint is often one of the clearest signs of a thoughtful, ethical surgeon.

 Because the alternative is very dangerous.

-The alternative is to chase a dramatic short-term look by pushing the donor too far, extracting grafts too aggressively and causing overharvesting, or trying to cover too much territory at once.
-That approach may sound attractive during the consultation, but it can easily create two problems instead of one: a front that still does not look as dense as the patient imagined, and a donor area that no longer looks natural because it has been overharvested.
+The alternative is to chase a dramatic short term look by pushing the donor too far, extracting grafts too aggressively and causing overharvesting, or trying to cover too much territory at once.
+That approach may sound attractive during the consultation, but it can easily create two problems at the same time.
+The front may still not look as dense as the patient imagined, and the donor area may no longer look natural because it has been overharvested.

-As a hair transplant surgeon who has been performing hair transplant surgery for more than a decade, I can say very clearly that some results look lighter not because the surgeon did too little, but because the surgeon refused to do something irresponsible and unethical.
+In more than a decade of hair transplant surgery, I have seen some results look lighter not because the surgeon did too little, but because the surgeon refused to do something irresponsible and unethical.

 That is not weak surgery.